 Can I adjust my privacy settings so only certain followers can see my activities?

 At this time your activity privacy controls allow you to restrict access to your activity details page to everyone, followers, or just you.
-It is not possible to give certain followers access to your activities while restricting access for other followers.
+It is not possible to give certain followers access to your activities while restricting access to other followers.
 If you’d like to block an athlete, please see this article.

 How can I control who I am grouped to and who can see the grouping?

 Strava athletes will automatically be grouped to your activity if you were nearby each other for 50% of the activity—both non-followers and followers may be grouped to your activity.
 You can read about how activity groupings work here.
 If you prefer that only followers or those that you follow can see you were part of a group, adjust your Group Activities privacy control to "Followers".
 If you prefer that your activities are not grouped with other athletes at all, adjust your Group Activity privacy control to “No One”.
 You can read more about those privacy controls here.
 If you would like to leave a grouped activity, you can do so from the web version of Strava by following the instructions in this article.